Who can apply

 - covenanting (kawenata) and management agreements.

 Ngā Whenua Rāhui employs three types of agreements to formalise arrangements between landowners and the Minister of Conservation.
-The type of agreement used will depend on the protection being sought and land status.
+The type of agreement used will depend on the land status and protection being sought.
 The three agreements are:

 - Ngā Whenua Rāhui Kawenata (s77A Reserves Act 1977) applies to long-term protection.